andreyka26-git/andreyka26-git.github.io/_posts/2023-01-27-why-google-auth-cannot-be-without-cookies.md

 date: 2023-01-27 11:02:35 -0000
 category: [".NET Auth Internals"]
 tags: [authorization]
-description: "This article is focused on understanding .AddGoogle() and .AddCookies()"
+description: "This article is focused on understanding .AddGoogle() and .AddCookies(), why we cannot use Google authorization and authentication without Cookies.
+Why we cannot rely on OAuth flow from Google and we need application Cookies.
+We will review answers from software engineers that develop .NET language.
+They are developers of Google Auth"
 ---

 * TOC